butopen/web-components-tailwind-starter-kit/README.md

   }
 }
 ```
-It is based on the [lit element](https://lit.dev/docs/) technology.
+It is based on the [lit element](https://lit.dev/docs/) technology: if you wrote a lit component before, you'll find it familiar.

-The only difference to a standard _LitElement_ is that:
+There are only two differences to a standard _LitElement_:
 1) You must import your styles from a separate file.
 And this is good for two reasons:
    - it separate the CSS from the logic
    - you can decide to use CSS or SCSS